HorizenOfficial/lambo-registry/README.md

 The application introduce the following logic:
 * Declare a new Car token by specifying main car attributes: VIN, model, year and color.
 * Sell an owned car by creation of the sell order with a car price to be accepted by a specific buyer.
-* Cancel car selling operation, when the owner can revert sell order back.
+* Cancel car selling operation, when the owner reverts sell order back.
-* Accept car sell order, when a specific buyer do a payment to the previous car owner and become a new owner.
+* Accept car sell order, when a specific buyer does a payment to the previous car owner and become a new owner.

 Note: currently anyone can declare a new car without any proofs of real car existence and ownership.